google/syzkaller/sys/README.md

 ```
 rest of the type-options are type-specific:
 ```
+	"const": integer constant, type-options:
+		value, underlying type (one if "intN", "intptr") "intN"/"intptr": an integer without a particular meaning, type-options: optional range of values (e.g. "5:10", or "-100:200") "flags": a set of flags, type-options:
+		reference to flags description (see below)
+	"array": a variable/fixed-length array, type-options:
+		type of elements, optional size (fixed "5", or ranged "5:10", boundaries inclusive) "ptr": a pointer to an object, type-options: type of the object; direction (in/out/inout)
+	"buffer": a pointer to a memory buffer (like read/write buffer argument), type-options: direction (in/out/inout)
+	"string": a pointer to a memory buffer, similar to buffer[in] "strconst": a pointer to a constant string, type-options: the underlying string (for example "/dev/dsp")
+	"filename": a file/link/dir name
 	"fileoff": offset within a file, type-options:
 		argname of the file
-	"buffer": a pointer to a memory buffer (like read/write buffer argument), type-options: direction (in/out/inout)
-	"string": a pointer to a memory buffer, similar to buffer[in] "vma": a pointer to a set of pages (used as input for mmap/munmap/mremap/madvise) "len": length of buffer/vma/arrayptr (for array it is number of elements), type-options: argname of the object
+	"len": length of another field (for array it is number of elements), type-options: argname of the object
-	"flags": a set of flags, type-options:
-		reference to flags description
-	"filename": a file/link/dir name
+	"bytesize": similar to "len", but always denotes the size in bytes, type-options: argname of the object
-	"ptr": a pointer to an object, type-options: type of the object; direction (in/out/inout)
+	"vma": a pointer to a set of pages (used as input for mmap/munmap/mremap/madvise)
-	"array": a variable/fixed-length array, type-options:
-		type of elements, optional size (fixed "5", or ranged "5:10", boundaries inclusive) "intN"/"intptr": an integer without a particular meaning, type-options: range of values (e.g. "5:10", or "-100:200", optional)
 ```
 flags/len/flags also have trailing underlying type type-option when used in structs/unions/pointers.